 - IT staff will feel in control, which will reduce overall staff turnover

 - You will save money in the long run and reallocate it to more project work, which is more fun for your IT staff

 In summary, there is no easy fix for making this transition.
-You have to start somewhere, and to dig deep in order to identify root causes that make your IT department firefight on daily basis.
+You have to start somewhere and to dig deep in order to identify the root causes that make your IT department firefight on a daily basis.
 Once this information is analyzed and documented, the real fight will start.
 Change is not easy, but it can lead to something that your organization and all IT guys ultimately want: more time to do what they like to do, which includes project work, mentoring, and maybe, just maybe, a long vacation that will not be interrupted because the server named PROD-WhatEverApp took the whole finance department down.
 Again.